 On average, couples can expect a pregnancy rate of around 50% after a vasectomy reversal.
 This rate may be higher or lower depending on the factors mentioned above.

 Factors that can affect the success of the procedure include the surgeon’s experience and skill, the technique used, the presence of scar tissue or blockages, and the overall health of the man and his partner.

 The surgeon’s experience and skill are particularly important in ensuring a successful outcome.
 A skilled surgeon will be able to identify and address any issues that may arise during the procedure, such as the presence of scar tissue or blockages.

 The overall health of the man and his partner is also important.
 Men who smoke, are overweight, or have other health issues may have a lower success rate than those who are in good health.
-Similarly, women who have fertility issues may also impact the success rate of the procedure.
+Similarly, women who have fertility issues may also impact the success rate according to science around vasectomy reversal.